software-mansion-labs/webgpu-workshop/src/lessons/1_3DDisplay/README.md

 ### Cube

 Task: Use `steps/web/boilerplate_cube.ts` file as a starting point.
-Setup three.js renderer, scene, camera and light.
+Setup the Three.js renderer, scene, camera and light.
 Add a cube and a torus to the scene and animate them.

 Result:
 <video src="https://github.com/user-attachments/assets/7b802d09-df96-4ad6-b271-9c89af6845f9" height="400" controls></video>